Production of Ben-Hur (1959 film): Casting

 Wyler typically cast the Romans with British actors and the Jews with American actors to help underscore the divide between the two groups.
 The Romans were the aristocrats in the film, and Wyler believed that American audiences would interpret British accents as patrician.
 Marie Ney was originally cast as Miriam, but was fired after two days of work because she could not cry on cue.
 Heston says that he was the one who suggested that Wyler cast Martha Scott (who had played the mother of Heston's Moses in The Ten Commandments, and with whom he'd worked on Broadway) as Miriam.
 Scott was hired on July 17, 1958.
 Cathy O'Donnell was Wyler's sister-in-law, and although her career was in decline (Ben-Hur would be her last screen performance) Wyler cast her as Tirzah.
 More than 30 actresses were considered for the role of Esther.
 The Israeli actress Haya Harareet, a relative newcomer to film, was cast as Esther on May 16, 1958, after providing a 30-second silent screen test.
 Wyler had met her at the Cannes Film Festival, where she impressed him with her conversational skills and force of personality.
 Sam Jaffe was cast as Simonides on April 3, 1958, primarily because he had become famous for his roles as a wise old patriarch in a number of films.
 Finlay Currie was cast as Balthasar the same day as Jaffe.
 Wyler had to persuade Jack Hawkins to appear in the film, because Hawkins was unwilling to act in another epic motion picture so soon after The Bridge on the River Kwai.
 Wyler's efforts at persuasion were successful, and Hawkins was cast on March 18, 1958.
 Hugh Griffith, who gained acclaim in the post-World War II era in Ealing Studios comedies, was cast as the comical Sheik Ilderim.
 Finlay Currie had worked with Zimbalist before on Quo Vadis, playing St. Peter, was cast as Balthasar.

-Out of respect for the divinity of Christ, and consistent with Lew Wallace's stated preference, Wyler decided before the production began that the face of Jesus would not be shown.
+Out of respect for the divinity of Jesus Christ and consistent with Lew Wallace's stated preference, Wyler decided before the production began that the face of Jesus would not be shown.
 The role of Jesus was played by Claude Heater, who was uncredited for the role.
 Heater was an American opera singer performing with the Vienna State Opera in Rome when he was asked to do a screen test for the film.